-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance To ensure effective demarcation of no-go areas, the construction of the perimeter fence should be the first activity that takes place on site.
+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence o compliance of The exact footprint of the construction area, including panel foundations and all roads (including access, haul and internal roads which must make use of the final road layout) and infrastructure are to be surveyed and pegged before any physical construction commences on site.
+To ensure effective demarcation of no-go areas, the construction of the perimeter fence should be the first activity that takes place on site.
 All sensitive features as identified by specialists or ECO within the footprint must be demarcated for exclusion.
-Appropriate signage is to be placed at all No-Go Areas The contractor, in conjunction with the ECO and ESA, must walk the areas determined and mark the full extent of the area to be disturbed (allowing sufficient space for the construction activity); All areas beyond these demarcated areas are considered as "no-go" areas; Construction staff must be briefed as part of the environmental induction on the requirements regarding the no-go areas; and Any protected trees or plants that are to remain within the development footprint are to be physically demarcated. duration of the contract.
+Appropriate signage is to be placed at all No-Go Areas The contractor, in conjunction with the ECO and ESA, must walk the areas determined and mark the full extent of the area to be disturbed (allowing sufficient space for the construction activity); All areas beyond these demarcated areas are considered as "no-go" areas; Construction staff must be briefed as part of the environmental induction on the requirements regarding the no-go areas; and Any protected trees or plants that are to remain within the development footprint are to be physically demarcated.
+EPC Contractor The EPC contractor to ensure that all no- go demarcations are in place and maintained for the duration of the contract.
 The ESA to ensure that compliance with the no-go policy forms part of the environmental induction.
 ESA to monitor compliance with no- go areas.
-Formal perimeter fence to be constructed in parallel to site establishment Monthly environmental control reports.
+Survey and pegging to commencem ent of construction.
+Formal perimeter fence to be constructed in parallel to site establishment ESA / ECO ESA to monitor Daily.
+ECO to monitor Monthly.
+Weekly environmental checklists.
+Monthly environmental control reports.